 There are five simple steps to making a prepaid funeral plan:

 - Think about your wishes.
 Would you like a traditional funeral or celebration of life?
 A cremation with ash scattering in a special place, cremation with burial, or traditional burial?
 There are many decisions to be made, and the choices you make will impact the final cost.
-Our Personal Planning Guide can help you understand and document your wishes. .
+Our Personal Planning Guide can help you understand and document your wishes.
+Get the guide now.

 - Make an appointment with a prepaid funeral plan provider.
 Most funeral homes and cremation providers offer preneed planning to their client families.
 As the leading provider of prepaid funeral plans in the United States and Canada, Dignity Memorial® offers unique benefits including Relocation Protection, Lifetime Flexibility and our 100% Service Guarantee.
-And with over 1,500 affiliated funeral homes, cremation providers and cemeteries, you may be surprised to learn there's a location right down the street. , or let us connect you with a pre-planning advisor in your area.
+And with over 1,500 affiliated funeral homes, cremation providers and cemeteries, you may be surprised to learn there's a location right down the street.
+Find a provider now, or let us connect you with a pre-planning advisor in your area.

 - Sign a contract and fund your plan.
 During your appointment, you should get a clear idea of what your funeral plan would cost, and different ways to fund it, including in a lump sump or with monthly installment payments.
 When you're ready, your advisor will draw up a contract for signature and you will make your first payment.